The Sleep

 A step-by-step method that will help your child conquer their nighttime bedwetting—without alarms, medications, or stress

-The Sleep Dry Method helps your child take control of their nights by using simple storytelling and nightly visualization to introduce them to their “night team" -- a group of helpers in their body that will work to keep them dry.
-Kids learn they’re the boss of their bodies, wake cozy, dry and confident—all while nighttime becomes peaceful.
+Using simple storytelling and nightly visualization, your child will meet their “night team," a group of helpers in their body that will work to keep them dry.
+Kids learn they’re the boss of their bodies, wake cozy, dry and proud—and nighttime peace is restored for the family.

 about

-That's when I discovered the powerful mind-body connection for bedwetting and refined those principles into The Sleep Dry Method—a simple, empowering way to help kids take back control of their bodies.
-The results were astonishing: dry nights, proud mornings, and confidence that grows with every passing day.
+That’s when I discovered the powerful mind-body connection behind bedwetting and developed The Sleep Dry Method—a simple, empowering approach that helps kids take back control of their bodies.
+The results were incredible: dry nights, proud mornings, and growing confidence every day.

 why this works